JasonChen990513/Blockchain-Certified-Developer-Course-Tijarah/3_Cryptography_for_Blockchain/1_Cryptographic_hash_function.md

 The hash data can be hidden, it is hard use the output to deduce the input value.
 Always get the same output if you give the same input.

+## What Is the 256-Bit Cryptographic Hash Function?
+A 256-bit hash function takes information and turns it into a 256-bit, 64-digit hexadecimal output that is nearly impossible to convert without a key.

+## What's the Difference Between a Hash Function and a Cryptographic Hash Function?
+Cryptographic hash functions are designed to be collision-proof, whereas hash functions are made to be faster to solve.

+## What Is SHA-512 Cryptographic Hash Function?
+SHA-512 does the same thing as other secure hashing algorithms.
+The difference is that in 256-bit, there are 2<sup>512</sup> possibilities for a given input, but in 512-bit, there are 2 <sup>512</sup> possibilities.
+It is theoretically twice as secure, but because 256-bit is virtually impossible to crack with modern computers, 512-bit is unnecessary.
+It also requires more storage and processing power and could slow down processes that use it.

 # How Cryptographic Hash Functions Work
 ## Initialization (IV - Initialization Vector):
 The process begins with an initialization vector (IV), a constant value unique to each hash function instance.
 The IV is a predetermined value and is used to initialize the algorithm before processing the message.